zhiwenh/delib/README.md

 ```

 ## Using the custom geth node
+If it is used within your project folders, the DeLib CLI and library will automatically connect to it via RPC and IPC.
+If it is not used in your project folders then the IPC host path will need to be set.
+The RPC port by default is opened up at 8545.

-### Auto features
+### Automatic actions

-A JavaScript file is preloaded into geth which creates accounts and starts mining.
-When your coinbase mines enough it will distribute Ether to all other accounts.
-Mining is stopped after your coinbase reaches a certain minimum amount, and resumes again when it falls below it.
-It also automatically mines if there are transactions pending on the blockchain, and displays the receipt of each transaction.
-The blockchain data is reset each time you start the node.
+A JavaScript file is preloaded into geth that:
+* Creates accounts and starts mining Ether.
+* Distributes Ether from your coinbase (the first account created) to other accounts after enough has been mined.
+* Auto mines to keep your coinbase topped off at a certain amount and stops if it goes above it.
+* Auto mines if there are transactions pending on the blockchain and stops when they are performed.
+* Displays the receipt of each transaction.
+Also shows the estimated gas value used in Ether based on the network mean gas value.
+* Resets the blockchain and account data each time you use it.

+By default it creates 3 accounts with a password of "", keeps the minimum amount at 50, and distributes 10 Ether from the coinbase.

-### Console delib object</b>
+### Console delib object

 In the JavaScript console you're given a ```delib``` object that contains useful methods you can call.
-Here are the actions it lets you perform.
+Here are the actions you can perform.

 ###### delib.minAmount
 Adjust the minimum amount of Ether to keep above